-His eyes met with hers.
+His eyes met hers.
 “You’re running out of time to decide.
-The moment you’re initiated, you’ll be bound to the magicae.
+The moment you’re initiated, you’ll be bound to the Magicae Centrum.
 How long has that old man been in charge?
 A million years?”
 She could tell that he was trying to lighten the suddenly damp mood with humor but it didn’t work.
 She didn’t answer.

-“On the other hand,” Aries continued, “If you leave and you’re caught you’ll be branded as a decepto,” he reminded her.
+“Unless, of course, you’d enjoy living the rest of your life as a decepto,” he reminded her.
 It sounded like he was reading from a sad, tragic novel.
 His words were nothing new, and his habit of repeating what she already knew was tiresome.

 He pulled her closer.
 “You’ll have me of course.”
 Would she?

 She fought his embrace and dug her fingernails against the battered cuff on her wrist as the truth and reality of his words set in.
 She had considered running away for a long time.